APEL / APLA Bridging process for 2018

 5. How do I apply?

-You need to make an initial application to register for the process by applying online.
+You need to make an initial application by completing the application form and emailing it to firstname.lastname@example.org

 6. How much will it cost?